Packs Troops Crews Ships

 Big Cypress District Packs

-Cub Scouting is for boys in the first through fifth grades, or 7 to 10 years of age.
+Cub Scouting is for youth in the kindergarten through fifth grades.
 Since its beginning, the Cub Scout program has been a fun and educational experience concerned with values.
-Besides providing a positive place where boys can enjoy safe, wholesome activities, Cub Scouting focuses on building character, improving physical fitness, teaching practical skills, and developing a spirit of community service.
+Besides providing a positive place where youth can enjoy safe, wholesome activities, Cub Scouting focuses on building character, improving physical fitness, teaching practical skills, and developing a spirit of community service.

 Big Cypress District Troops